kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

 ## Configuring the Phoenix Stats Plugin Config Object

-To configure the Phoenix Stats Plugin, add the following configuration to your `pluginConfig` as follows:
+To configure the Phoenix Stats Plugin, add the following configuration to your `pluginConfig` file as follows:

 ```
 private void configurePhoenixPlugin(PlayerConfig pluginConfig) {